 Following this guidelines is an excellent start to devise your funnel of video content.
 Once you’ve got your content strategy nailed, the final step would be to utilize a robust delivery method that can support crucial features such as analytics, targeting, SEO optimization and so on.
-At OMI we have developed a marketing automation platform called 366 Degrees that can be easily integrated with Vidyard and hence provide comprehensive video marketing services.
+At OMI we have developed a marketing automation and sales outreach platform called 366 Degrees that can be easily integrated with Vidyard and hence provide comprehensive video marketing services.

 Through this combination, your business can now generate rich video content and distribute it across multiple sales and lead-generating channels.
 366 Degrees was built to provide SMB-type companies with functionalities and capabilities of high-grade enterprise-level software.
 And by integrating the application with your CRM platform, you’ll receive a full view and control of your marketing campaigns.